FengleiFan/Duality/README.md

 ##  Running Experiments ##

-Please first go to the directory of "NetworkEquivalence" .
+Please first go to the directory of "NetworkEquivalence", then execute

 ```ruby
 >> python NetworkEquivalence/NetworkEquivalency_I.py